 Materials:

 Anodized aluminum is the perfect surface for laser marking.
-Depending on the setting of the laser, it's possible to either ablate away the surface material or anneal it into an attractive bright white finish.
+Depending on the setting of the laser, it's possible to either bleach the anodizing dye into a high-contrast white, or ablate it away altogether, creating a durable physical mark.

 Only a white mark is possible, which would be low contrast on light (or white) acrylics.
-On transparent acrylic the mark will have fair contrast but appear "3D" as it will usually foam throughout the entire thickness.
+On transparent acrylic the mark will be translucent white and may be slightly raised.

 Frequently Asked Questions: